 The processing unit should be locked in a place where no one can remove it or reboot it.
 Some network administrators remove both the keyboard and the monitor and manage the server remotely by using the Remote Management Facility (RCONSOLE and REMOTE).
 We suggest that you also consider using a power-on password whether you manage at the console or use RCONSOLE at a workstation.

 Two utilities provide additional security at the console:

-The SECURE CONSOLE command (see Reference > Utilities Reference > Utilities > SECURE CONSOLE in the NetWare Server Security online documentation at www.novell.com/ documentation) The screen saver console-lock feature (see Reference > Utilities Reference > Utilities > SCRSAVER in the NetWare Server Security online documentation at www.novell.com/documentation)
+- The SECURE CONSOLE command (Reference > Utilities Reference > Utilities > SECURE CONSOLE). - The screen saver console-lock feature (Reference > Utilities Reference > Utilities > SCRSAVER)

 Procedures for using the utilities follow: